yudhisteer/Teleop-Low-cost-Dexterous-Manipulator-Robot/README.md

 colcon build
 ```

-4. Before running any nodes, **source** the workspace to overlay this workspace on top of your environment.
+4. Before running any nodes, **source** the workspace to overlay this workspace on top of the environment.

 ```shell
 . install/setup.bash